Click to enlarge

 Second World War

 During the Second World War, national debt again increased rapidly and the UK borrowed heavily from the US.
 After the war, national debt continued to rise.
-This included not just war spending, but also the creation of welfare state, NHS and major nationalisation programmes.
+This included not just war spending, but also the creation of the welfare state, NHS and major nationalisation programmes.
 National debt peaked in 1947 at 238% of GDP.

 However, the prolonged period of economic growth in the post-war period saw a fall in debt to GDP.
 This fall was also helped by a period of unexpected inflation in the 1970s, which caused nominal GDP to rise fast.